zicat/tributary/doc/user_guide.md

 ## Overview

-Tributary is a reliable, stateless，fault-tolerance service for efficiently collecting and moving huge amounts of records.
+Tributary is a reliable, stateless, fault-tolerance service for efficiently collecting and moving huge amounts of records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

 The duty of tributary is to provide records uploading network interface, ensure records not lost and sink records to